LogicAppUnit/TestingFramework/README.md

 The `ContentHelper` class is part of the testing framework and contains methods that are useful when creating HTTP content (JSON, XML and plain text) for the mocked responses.

 ## Running a Test

 The next step is to run the workflow.
-The `TestRunner.TriggerWorkflow()` method creates a HTTP request for the workflow trigger.
+The `TestRunner.TriggerWorkflow()` method creates a HTTP request for the workflow trigger and sends it to the workflow.
 This example uses HTTP POST but other HTTP methods can be used:

 ```c#
 HttpResponseMessage workflowResponse = testRunner.TriggerWorkflow(FunctionToGetTriggerContent(), HttpMethod.Post);
 ```

-The `TriggerWorkflow()` will complete when the workflow execution has completed.
+The `TriggerWorkflow()` method will complete when the workflow execution has completed.

-Request headers can be set using the `TestRunner.TriggerWorkflow(HttpContent content, HttpMethod method, Dictionary<string, string> requestHeaders)` overload.
+There are a few overloads of the `TriggerWorkflow()` method that allow you to set the following:
+- HTTP request headers.

-If the HTTP trigger is configured to use a relative path, the path can be set using the `TestRunner.TriggerWorkflow(HttpContent content, HttpMethod method, string relativePath)` overload.
+- The relative path, if the HTTP trigger is configured to use a relative path.
 The relative path must be URL-encoded by the test case, this is not done by the test runner.

 The trigger URL for the workflow is logged to the test execution log.
-This example is for a workflow that uses a relative path (`/thisIsMyContainer/thisIsMyBlob`):
+This example is for a workflow that uses a relative path of `/thisIsMyContainer/thisIsMyBlob`:

 ```txt
 Workflow trigger: POST http://localhost:7071/api/stateless-test-workflow/triggers/manual/invoke/thisIsMyContainer/thisIsMyBlob?api-version=2022-05-01&sp=%2Ftriggers%2Fmanual%2Frun&sv=1.0&sig=123ao4DL03l1c1C-KRqfsl9hr0G_ipOjg_h77STbAWQ